stochasticmaterialism/Digital-Image-Correlation-DIC-/README.md

 Step 9: The orientation, pinhole position, focus etc. of the MC and the WebCam 2 with respect to each other muct remain invariant throughout the calibration and measurement procedure.
 These parameters combined are known as intrinsic parameters.

 Step 10: Both the webcams must be inclined at a minimum angle of 10 degrees and maximum angle of 30 degrees with respect to the optical axis.
+Views from both the cameras must be identical.

 Step 11: The calibration pattern is rotated at different angles and the frames are captured by both the webcams.
 The parameters of rotation and translation constitute the extrinsic parameters.